I49 Nigerian students receive British Council awards

 By Juliet Umeh

-At least, 149 Nigerian students, yesterday received the 2023 British Council recognition and Outstanding Cambridge Learner Awards.
+At least 149 Nigerian students weekend received 2023 British Council recognition and Outstanding Cambridge Learner Awards.

-The awards recognised outstanding performance in Nigeria, apart from the ‘Top in the World’ award which acknowledges exceptional performance globally.
+The awards recognised outstanding performance in Nigeria, apart from the ‘Top in the World’ award which acknowledge exceptional performance globally.

-In the category of ‘Top in the World’, a 16- year-old Miss Ngozichukwu Victoria Okoro emerged as the best.
+In the category of ‘Top in the World’, a 16- year-old Miss Ngozichukwu Victoria Okoro emerged the best for scoring A1 in the eight subjects she sat for in her WAEC examination.

-Speaking, the Regional Director, Sub-Saharan Africa Cambridge Assessment International Education, said 149 Nigerians got the awards out of 1 million learners this year
+Speaking at the event the Regional Director, Sub-Saharan Africa Cambridge Assessment International Education, said 149 Nigerians got the awards out of one million learners this year.

-He said the Cambridge programmes and qualifications help learners reach their potential and instil a lifelong love of learning and passion for discovery.
+He said the Cambridge programmes and qualifications helped learners reach their potential and instill a lifelong love of learning and passion for discovery.

+“The awards recognise the exceptional performance of learners around the world in Cambridge examination.

-She said: “Our globally recognised qualifications help students to attend the best universities, find amazing career opportunities, and set themselves up for a more rewarding life.
+She said: “Our globally recorginised qualifications help students to attend the best universities, find amazing career opportunities, and set themselves up for a more rewarding life.

-“The British Council in Nigeria, in collaboration with our partners, Cambridge Assessment Internationally Education, recognise the outstanding Cambridge learners in 2022.
-We are honoured to work with our partner’s school in delivering UK assessments and qualifications in Nigeria.
+“The British Council in Nigeria, in collaboration with our partners, Cambridge Assessment Internationally Education, recorgnise the outstanding Cambridge learners in 2022.
+We are honoured to work with our partners school in delivering UK assessment and qualifications in Nigeria.

-“As the UK’s cultural relations organization, we work with diverse individuals, communities and organisations and by doing so, we aim to develop and sustain partnerships and relationships based on mutuality.
+“As the UK’s cultural relations organization, we work with diverse individuals, communities and organisations and by doing so, we aim to develop and sustain partnership and relationships based on mutuality.

 “Our EDI policy is about treating people fairly, impartially and without bias, and creating conditions in the workplace and wider society that encourage and value diversity and promote dignity and include.